ethan-hann/SurveyManager/docs/source/getting_started.rst

   :width: 300
   :alt: Save button for current job.

-This concludes the quickstart guide.
+This concludes the quick-start guide.
 There are many more functions available to you to manipulate surveys.
 You can add files, billing information, time entries, notes, a realtor, and a title company to the survey job.
 You can also run reports on the data in the database.
 These reports show an overview of the survey job in an easy to print PDF format.
 Continue through this documentation to learn more about all of these features!